-When required, DDEC VI activates two key upstream systems that assist in a process called "active" regeneration when the engine internal combustion process alone does not generate enough heat.
-The first is an Intake Throttle Valve which can be actuated to help increase the Aftertreatment Device temperature speeds the regeneration.
-The second system is the Dosing System, which injects a mist of diesel fuel into the exhaust system to increase and Aftertreatment temperature. maintain the Exhaust temperature must again be above 572°F (300°C) to initiate the oxidation catalyst, which in turn oxidizes the injected diesel fuel molecules to achieve up to 1200°F (650°C) exhaust temperature at the particulate filter.
+When required, the engine control module activates two key upstream systems that assist in a process called "active" regeneration when the engine internal combustion process alone does not generate enough heat.
+The first is an Intake Throttle Valve which can be actuated to help increase the Aftertreatment Device temperature which speeds the regeneration.
+The second system is the Dosing System, which injects a mist of diesel fuel into the exhaust system to increase and maintain the Aftertreatment temperature.
+Exhaust temperature must again be above 572°F (300°C) to initiate the oxidation catalyst, which in turn oxidizes the injected diesel fuel molecules to achieve up to 1200°F (650°C) exhaust temperature at the particulate filter.